East Hampton, New York: Anglo-European settlement

+Isaac Van Scoy from Amagansett wed Mercy Edwards in February 1757, and during the spring of that year, the couple relocated to the region referred to as Northwest or Alewife Brook Neck, located approximately six miles north of East Hampton Village.
+This Northwest "Ghost town" settlement during the mid 1800s saw development due to Northwest Harbor, later it was deemed too shallow for deep draft ships and the harbor moved to Sag Harbor, leading to the settlements demise.

 East Hampton was the third Connecticut settlement on the East end of Long Island.
 East Hampton formally united with Connecticut in 1657.
 Long Island was formally declared to be part of New York (and also subject to English law) by Charles II of England after four British frigates captured what is today New York City, releasing East Hampton from its Connecticut governance.

 East Hampton was first called Maidstone, after Maidstone, Kent, England.
 The name was later changed to "Easthampton", reflecting the geographic names of its neighbors, Southampton and Westhampton.
 In 1885 the name was split into two words, after the local newspaper the East Hampton Star began using the two-word name.
 "Maidstone" is frequently used in place names throughout the town, including the Maidstone Golf Club.

 Deep Hollow Ranch, established in 1658 in Montauk, is the oldest continuously operating cattle ranch in the United States.